sungnga/100-days-python/day-8/README.md

 - Simple function: my_function()
 - Function that allows input: my_function(input)
 - Function with more than 1 input: my_function(input1, input2, input3)
+- To get item position in a list: .index()

 #### Functions with inputs
 - Simple function: